 How long does the program take?

 A DNP program takes anywhere between 3 to 5 years to complete.
-The number of hours required to earn your certification will vary according to the specialization you apply for and your level of healthcare education before admission.
+The number of hours required to earn certification vary according to the specialization and your level of healthcare education before admission.
 Another decisive factor is whether or not you want to dedicate your time entirely to your doctoral program.
-You can enroll in these studies full-time or part-time if you have a job you want to keep working at while you improve your qualifications or other responsibilities that prevent you from attending the university classes for several hours every day.
+You can enroll in these studies full- or part-time if you have a job and want to keep working while you improve your qualifications or other responsibilities that prevent you from attending university classes for several hours every day.
 Remember that a part-time program will require four years to up to seven years to carry out.

 How many clinical hours does the program entail?

-A DNP program undoubtedly includes an extensive amount of clinical hours.
-However, the exact number required depends on your specialization, chosen school and previous academic education and certifications acquired.
-For instance, if you are enrolling in the program as a BSN holder, you will have to complete up to 100 credit hours and a minimum of 1,000 clinical hours for most universities.
-If on the other hand, you are joining an MSN to DNP track, then half of that amount will suffice – 50 credit hours and at least 500 clinical hours.
-Unlike a Ph.D., which emphasizes research and management innovations, a DNP has a pervasive clinical focus that allows you to implement that research, theory and leadership plans directly into the system, as well as to be intimately involved with when, where and how these changes are enforced.
+A DNP program includes an extensive amount of clinical hours.
+However, the exact number depends on your specialization, chosen school and previous academic education and certifications acquired.
+For instance, if you are enrolling in the program as a BSN holder, you must complete up to 100 credit hours and a minimum of 1,000 clinical hours for most universities.
+If, on the other hand, you are joining an MSN to DNP track, then half that amount will suffice – 50 credit hours and at least 500 clinical hours.
+Unlike a Ph.D., which emphasizes research and management innovations, a DNP has a pervasive clinical focus that allows you to implement research, theory and leadership plans directly into the system, as well as to be intimately involved in when, where and how these changes are enforced.

 Can you study for a DNP online?

 Absolutely.
-A DNP may seem like an overbearing, burdensome and intimidating feat to achieve, but it is not an impossible task and certainly not one you have to sacrifice your career or family life for.
+A DNP might seem like an overbearing, burdensome and intimidating feat, but it is not an impossible task and certainly not one for which you have to sacrifice your career or family life.
 You can earn your doctoral degree from the comfort of your home – employers and superiors are remarkably open-minded and understanding towards online alternatives when it comes to DNP certifications.
-If you’re highly passionate about leadership or executive role or about a particular specialization that requires further education to practice, do not fret!
-You don’t have to lose everything you’ve worked so hard for until now or give up life for the next four to five years or even take time off from work.
-You can manage a program like this while also performing excellently at your job and honoring all of your other life commitments at the same time.
+If you’re highly passionate about leadership or executive roles or a particular specialization that requires further education to practice, do not fret!
+You don’t have to lose everything you’ve worked so hard for until now or give up life for the next four to five years, or even take time off from work.
+You can manage this program while also performing excellently at your job and honoring all your other life commitments simultaneously.

 Combining interactive coursework, writing tests, advanced practice leadership and discussion groups, online programs offer outstanding DNP programs (whether you are interested in executive positions, family, geriatric and pediatric care or clinical work).
 Here is a list of the primary universities with the best and most resourceful online DNP programs available: